Companies are advised to prepare for the introduction of a whistleblowing scheme.

 All companies in the public and private sectors will have to introduce an internal channel for reporting breaches in a number of specific areas (e.g. criminal offences and infringements of competition law).

-The legislator envisages enacting separate laws for the private and public sectors before the summer of 2023, with entry into force planned for the autumn.
+The legislator envisages enacting separate laws for the private and public sectors.
 For companies in the private sector employing between 50 and 249 workers, the deadline would be extended, in principle, until 17 December 2023.
 The majority of companies employing less than 50 workers are not legally obliged to introduce an internal whistleblowing procedure.
 They will be able introduce one on a voluntary basis, however, in line with what will be soon be considered best practice after the legislation is introduced.